deepin-community/rustc/src/doc/rustc-dev-guide/src/overview.md

 ### Queries

 The first big implementation choice is the _query_ system.
-The rust compiler uses a query system which is unlike most textbook compilers, which are organized as a series of passes over the code that execute sequentially.
+The Rust compiler uses a query system which is unlike most textbook compilers, which are organized as a series of passes over the code that execute sequentially.
 The compiler does this to make incremental compilation possible -- that is, if the